How do you find low competition keywords with high traffic?

-That means it is somewhat a new topic in Google’s perspective.
+That means it is somewhat of a new topic from Google’s perspective.

-SEMrush’s data also confirms that “Instagram analytics tools” keyword is a non-competitive keyword phrase.
+Semrush’s data also confirms that the “Instagram analytics tools” keyword is a noncompetitive keyword phrase.

-When does ever any keywords that include analytics get a lower competitive?
+When do ever any keywords that include analytics get lower competitive?

 It is now.
 Right?

-Dig little bit further to understand how Google Trends works and fetches data.
-Once you know, you can find keywords your competitors have no any clue about.
+Dig a little bit further to understand how Google Trends works and fetches data.
+Once you know, you can find keywords your competitors have no clue about.